Old State Library Building, Brisbane: Description

 The Old State Library Building is situated between William Street and the Brisbane River, overlooking Queens Gardens.
 It was the first of a major series of government buildings: the Treasury Building, the Lands Administration Building, and the Family Services Building, which surround Queens Gardens.
 It is adjacent to the North Quay porphyry wall.

 The Old State Library Building consists of two main parts; the original 1879 neoclassical structure and the 1959 modern extension.

 The original building was a three storeyed masonry structure with a sandstone facade.
 The facade is designed using classical elements, with a rusticated base and double-height columns rising from the piano nobile to support an entablature.
-The centre of the facade is marked by an aedicular containing an arched doorway, at ground level (the original entrance, now blocked in) and a small pediment above in the entablature.
-The large unfluted columns with lotus leaf capitals form a colonnade in front of the second and third storeys.
+The centre of the facade is marked by an aedicula containing an arched doorway, at ground level (the original entrance, now blocked in) and a small pediment above in the entablature.
+The large unfluted columns form a colonnade in front of the second and third storeys, with lotus leaf capitals reminiscent of those of the Tower of the Winds.
 Corbels rise through the entablature above each column.
 The top pediment is marked by stretches of balustrade.
 All the windows in this front facade are arched.

 The interior of the first section was substantially remodelled in 1964–1965, with the addition of a concrete frame structure, new floors, a mezzanine and air-conditioning.